ampproject/amphtml/extensions/amp-social-share/amp-social-share.md

 ```

 With these CSS rules, `amp-social-share` elements would not show the visible focus indicator unless they included the class `custom-focus` in which case they would have the red outlined indicator.

+### Color contrast

+Note that `amp-social-share` with a `type` value of `twitter`, `whatsapp`, or `line` will display a button with a foreground/background color combination that falls below the 3:1 threshold recommended for non-text content defined in [WCAG 2.1 SC 1.4.11 Non-text Contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html).

+Without sufficient contrast, content can be difficult to perceive and therefore difficult to identify.
+In extreme cases, content with low contrast may not be visible at all to people with colour perception impairments.
+In the case of the above share buttons, users may not be able to appropriately perceive/understand what the share controls are, what service they relate to.

 ## Validation